Insect Bites During Pregnancy: Risks, Treatments & Prevention

 Are Insect Bites Dangerous When Pregnant?

-In some cases, a severe allergic reaction to the bite can lead to symptoms, such as trouble during swallowing, breathing, feeling of dizziness, lightheadedness, swelling of the face and mouth (1).
+In some cases, a severe allergic reaction to the bite can lead to symptoms such as trouble during swallowing, breathing problems, swelling of the face and mouth, lightheadedness, and dizziness during pregnancy (1).
 These symptoms warrant immediate medical treatment.

 If an insect bite leads to a severe allergic reaction or is causing discomfort, check with your doctor for diagnosis and treatment.